SanDiegoCode/java/docs/index.md

 # Welcome to Java

-Here you will learn the basics of python.
+Here you will learn the basics of Java.

 ## FAQs